5/5

 Zuckerman-Kuhlman Personality Questionnaire

-Online shortened version of the Zuckerman-Kuhlman Personality Questionnaire
+Online shortened Zuckerman–Kuhlman Personality Questionnaire

 The Zuckerman–Kuhlman Personality Questionnaire (ZKPQ) was developed in 1993 by Marvin Zuckerman and colleagues (Kuhlman, Teta, Joireman, & Kraft).

-• Impulsive Sensation Seeking
+• Impulsive sensation seeking

-• Neuroticism
+• Neuroticism–anxiety

 • Activity